MolChemML/ExpDesign/README.md

 To run the case studies, the following steps need to be followed:

 First, install the [_PWAS_](https://github.com/mjzhu-p/PWAS) package.
   * 🔴IMPORTANT: there are **external** dependencies of _PWAS_.
 See the package [repository](https://github.com/mjzhu-p/PWAS) for the detailed installation instructions for the MILP solvers used by _PWAS_.
-You can either obtain a free [academic license](https://www.gurobi.com/academia/academic-program-and-licenses/) (if applicable) for [`GUROBI`](https://support.gurobi.com/hc/en-us/articles/14799677517585-Getting-Started-with-Gurobi-Optimizer) or download the free [`GLPK`](https://stackoverflow.com/questions/17513666/installing-glpk-gnu-linear-programming-kit-on-windows) package.
+You can either obtain a free [academic license](https://www.gurobi.com/academia/academic-program-and-licenses/) (if applicable) for [`GUROBI`](https://support.gurobi.com/hc/en-us/articles/14799677517585-Getting-Started-with-Gurobi-Optimizer) or download the free [`GLPK`](https://stackoverflow.com/questions/17513666/installing-glpk-gnu-linear-programming-kit-on-windows) package or interface other MILP solvers following the instruction noted in [_PWAS_](https://github.com/mjzhu-p/PWAS).
 We used `GUROBI` for our case studies.
   * See an overview of _PWAS_ at [this section](#pwas)

 Second, to run the case studies, you need to include the following additional packages to load the dataset and export the results: